ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 One took a pupcr. and his life Was
 happier than a king&#x27;s ; Bis children aU
 could read and write, And talk of men
 and things.
-The other took no
+The other took no papers,
+and, While strolling through the wood, A
+tree fell down upon Ids crown, And
+lalled liim— as it should !-Bad he been
+reading of the news At home, like
+neighbour Jim, FU bet a ccnt this
+accident Had not befallen him
 </td></tr></table>

 ---